AmirShkolnik/DivingCenter/README_v.0.1.md

 #### Authentication and Authorization

- The "Cups of Joy" coffee project makes it very simple for new users to create accounts and existing users to log in.
+ The "Diving Center" coffee project makes it very simple for new users to create accounts and existing users to log in.
 This is possible thanks to a special tool called "Django Allauth."
 With "Django Allauth," signing up and logging in happens smoothly and without any problems.
 Users don't have to worry about complicated steps or confusing instructions.
-They can easily become part of the "Cups of Joy" community and start exploring all the fun features right away!
+They can easily become part of the "Diving Center" community and start exploring all the fun features right away!

 #### Data Validation and Sanitization